Michael Myers would like to come to your Halloween party:

 Anyway, last night, The Sailor and I went even further south to his parents house for dinner.
 I won't tell you how many bottles of wine were consumed and how late we stayed up chatting, but it was later than I've been up in awhile.
 And probably more booze that I've consumer in awhile.
 But, staying up late drinking with your parents?
 That's gotta be a sign that we're getting old.

 I packed my running gear in my overnight bag because they live about a mile from the Kankakee River.
-This morning afternoon, I went for a lovely 6 mile run.
+Thismorning afternoon, I went for a lovely 6 mile run.

+Yes, many "living in a van down by the river jokes" happened.
 Maybe not so much jokes as just repeating that phrase.
-We won't quit our day jobs.
+We won't quit our day jobs. |

 Also, it seems like it takes me 4 miles to feel really warmed up.
 I assume that's normal.
 I've never really looked into it.
 Here are splits from today's run and last Monday's run: